 Thanks a lot, Hoverboard.

-My imaginary brother wishes to bring along his imaginary Boosted Board v2 (99wh battery) on board and me my Acton Blink Lite (56wh battery).
+Hi there.
+My brother and I are traveling overseas.
+He wishes to bring along his Boosted Board v2 (99wh battery) on one of your flights.
+I wish to bring my

 Delta Airline: Err, Ask TSA?